SavvinaDaniil/UnfairnessOfPopularityBias/README.md

 * **Division** of users in groups: the studies define propensity for popular items differently and divide them accordingly.
 * **Evaluation** strategy: the studies make different choices in the testing process.

-Notebooks 2, 3, and 4 should be run on Google Colab.